Privacy Policy

 Sharing anonymised data

-In addition to the data sharing listed above, we may share some data to other companies outside the Tide Group, but only when it is converted so that no person’s identity can be known or found out and is no longer considered personal data under the law (anonymised data).
+In addition to the data sharing listed above, we will share some data to other companies outside the Tide Group, but only when it is converted so that no person’s identity can be known or found out and is no longer considered personal data under the law (anonymised data).

 Third-party links and third-party providers of products and services available via the Tide Platform